HKervadec/mittelwerk/README.md

 ### Compile an automata
 * Write your automata in a file, for example, t800.mw
-* > java -cp class Core.Mittelwerk t800.mw
+* > java -cp class Core.Mittelwerk t800.mw <optional_output.cpp> <optional_output.h>
-* You will have a Otto.cpp generated in the result directory
+* <optional_output.cpp> contains the code of the automata, in a separate file.
+* <optional_output.h> contains the code that must be pasted in the vessel header.

 ### Recompile the Ship dll
+We suppose the code is generated in *Otto.cpp* and *header.h*.
 * Open the ship project with Visual Studio
 * Add the Otto.cpp file into it
 * Find the clbkPostStep function into the ship code (ShuttleA.cpp)
   * Add the following line at the beginning of it
   * postStep(simt, simdt, mjd);
-* Go into the ship header (ShuttleA.h), into the private section
+* Go into the ship header (ShuttleA.h), into the private section.
-  * Add "int m_state = 0;"
-  * Add header for every function in the Otto.cpp
-  * This part will be suppressed in future version of the tool chain :)
+  * Paste the content of header.h into it.